philfv9/spmf-server-pythonclient/README.md

 ## Acknowledgements & Dependencies

-SPMF Server Python Client is built on top of outstanding open-source projects and standard libraries (in particular, tkinter and [Requests](https://github.com/psf/requests), distributed under their own licenses).
+The software in this repository is built on top of outstanding open-source projects and standard libraries (in particular, tkinter (BSD license) and [Requests](https://github.com/psf/requests) (Apache license)).
 We gratefully acknowledge their authors and communities.

 **Related links:**